tuanpep/sharing-note/jira-issue-architect.md

 ## Instructions

 ### 1. The Pre-Write Analysis
-Before generating the output, the agent must perform the following internal steps:
+Before generating output, agent must perform the following internal steps:
 * **Intent Classification**: Detect if the input is a **Bug** (fix), **Story** (feature), **Task** (technical chore), or **Spike** (research).
 * **Language Policy**: Maintain the user's primary language for the body of the text (e.g., Vietnamese).
 Use **English** for standard headers (e.g., "Acceptance Criteria") to maintain global compatibility.
 * **Technical Extraction**: Identify and highlight IDs, API endpoints, file paths, and environment details.